masashitanimura/2.0/pages/userguide/userguide_configlua.md

 ### bandwidthLimitPersistenceFile

-the path of the bandwidth limit file
+The path of the bandwidth limit file

 **Type:** String